A Tourist's Guide to Hollywood in Washington

 ★ While at the Seattle Center, don’t forget to take in the eyepopping Chihuly Garden and Glass Museum, which made its first cameo in Laggies, a film by the late, great Seattle-based director Lynn Shelton who filmed most of her movies in Washington.

 • Pike Place Market

 ★ After Seattle Center, swing by another favorite destination for locals and tourists alike—the Pike Place Market.
 Frasier’s Crane brothers are first seen at the Market when Niles gets hit by a flying fish at the famous Pike Place Fish Market, then the pair are at 1st & Pine and its view toward the “Public Market” sign.
 Sleepless in Seattle (1993) had a scene at the same Market sign location with Puget Sound and Bainbridge Island beckoning in the background.

 The characters, played by Tom Hanks and Rob Reiner walk down Pine deliberating on Tom’s venture into dating again and whether he has a “cute butt” or not.
 They end up at the nearby Athenian Inn, where an enigmatic discussion on tiramisu takes place.
-The Market also set the scene for Jeff Bridges as he walked through it on his way to Ivar’s Acres of Clams in 1989’s The Fabulous Baker Boys, costarring Michelle Pfeiffer and Jeff’s brother Bea.
+The Market also sets the scene for Jeff Bridges as he walked through it on his way to Ivar’s Acres of Clams in 1989’s The Fabulous Baker Boys, costarring Michelle Pfeiffer and Jeff’s brother Beau.

 • Other Seattle Movie Locations